Hesperian Health Guides

 6. Look at the cervix — it should be smooth and pink, or, if the woman is pregnant, a little blue.

-Small, smooth bumps on the cervix are usually normal, but sores or warts are signs of infection.
+Small, smooth bumps on the cervix are not cause for concern, but sores or warts are signs of infection.

 MW Ch20 Page 378-4.png